Mini (documentary): Content

-Michael "Mini" Cooper (Note: The nickname is a reference both to the car Mini Cooper and Mini's diminutive size.) is an 11-year-old from Craghead, County Durham, who has twice committed arson; firstly at his school, and again at home while his father was asleep upstairs.
+Michael "Mini" Cooper (Note: The nickname is a reference both to the car Mini Cooper and Mini's diminutive size.) is an 11-year-old from Craghead, County Durham, who has twice committed arson; firstly at his church, and again at home while his father was asleep upstairs.
 Mini's father narrowly escaped the blaze by escaping onto the roof.
 There have also been several instances of theft and truancy, and Mini has frequently run away from home since the age of three.
 His parents, feeling unable to cope, have sent him to Aycliffe Assessment Centre, a secure facility where he is to be examined by psychiatrists and social workers.

 The documentary shows Mini's conversations with the workers at the centre in October 1974, as well as discussions between his parents and social workers on the situation and their disciplinary beliefs.
 It also shows Mini interacting with his fellow patients, his three siblings, parents, social workers, and discussing religion with his parents after attending a service at their Catholic church.
 The conversations explore Mini's own understanding of his actions, the possible causes of his troubled behaviour, and touch on allegations of domestic abuse from his father, whom Mini accuses of beating him and assaulting his mother.
 The film ends with the decision not to release Mini back into public life, and raises the possibility of Mini being sent to a specialist facility in Essex, hundreds of miles away from the rest of his family, against his father's wishes.